for-hygge/EC601/Project2/code/README.md

 #1 Explore Twitter APIs
 ====================
+## function 1
-## function 1: Get Tweets From One User's Twitter
+### case 1:Get Tweets From One User's Twitter
-This code is designed to get a certain number（ `200` is the `maximum allowed count` ) of latest tweets from a `specified user`.
+This part is designed to get a certain number（ `200` is the `maximum allowed count` ) of latest tweets from a `specified user`.
 * The obtained file format is **.json**
 * The file contains all the information on the user’s Twitter homepage, including username, nickname, account establishment time, profile, number of friends, etc.
+### case 2:Get One user's Friends
+This part is designed to get the number and screen names of a given user's friends.

 --------------------
 ## function 2:Search tweets with a given query
 This code is designed to look for tweets posted by a user which contain a given keyword.